TereshonokMaksim/hw-js-y4/README.md

     Added User model and relations to Post
     Added registration, login and getting info about Yourself routes Setted up some generic types and env

+#### 19.11.2025 - Mod2 Task8

+    Created auth middleware, to verify token of user Finally setted creator of Post
+    Added checks for post Deletion and Editing - whether user can access it